diplomaticeditions/editions/README.md

-# Open Diplomatic Editions: archive
+# Open Diplomatic Editions: archival repository

 The master branch of this repository maintains the current release of peer-reviewed editions published by Open Diplomatic Editions.